soundpress/RulesOfNYC/docs/c06/index.rst

    (2) Stormwater pollution prevention plans shall not be required to be prepared pursuant to this section for clear cutting and mining activities, provided, however, that such activities shall be subject to the requirements set forth in the applicable New York State Department of Environmental Conservation SPDES Permit which may be required pursuant to Environmental Conservation Law § 17-0808.

-   (3) Stormwater pollution prevention plans shall be prepared for the activities listed in this paragraph.
-Such plans shall be prepared and implemented in accordance with the requirements of Part III of the New York State Department of Environmental Conservation SPDES General Permit No. GP-0-10-001 that are applicable to construction activities identified in Table 2 of Appendix B, except for plans for redevelopment projects and stormwater retrofits, which shall be prepared and implemented in accordance with subdivision (b)(7).
-No activity shall be exempt from any such requirements as a result of the size or nature of the watercourse(s) to which stormwater from such activity discharges, except with prior written approval from the Department.
+   (3) Stormwater pollution prevention plans shall be prepared for the activities listed in subparagraph (4) of this subdivision.
 Such plans shall also be subject to the prior review and approval of the Department.
+Such plans shall be prepared and implemented in accordance with the requirements of Part III of the New York State Department of Environmental Conservation SPDES General Permit No. GP-0-15-002 that are applicable to construction activities identified in Table 2 of Appendix B, and in accordance with the requirements of subdivision (c) of this section, except that:

+      (i) plans for redevelopment shall be prepared and implemented in accordance with subdivision (b)(8),

+      (ii) plans for construction activities identified in Table 1 of Appendix 18-B must be prepared and implemented in accordance with the requirements of Part III of the New York State Department of Environmental Conservation SPDES General Permit No. GP-0-15-002 that are applicable to construction activities identified in Table 1 of Appendix 18-B. A construction activity will be deemed to "alter hydrology from pre to post development conditions," for purposes of Table 1 of Appendix 18-B, if the post-development peak rate of flow for the activity has increased by more than 5% of the pre-developed condition for the one-year, twenty-four hour storm, the ten-year, twenty-four hour storm, or the one hundred-year, twenty-four hour storm as defined herein.
+A construction activity that is excluded from coverage under Table 1 of Appendix 18-B because it alters hydrology from pre to post development conditions must comply with the requirements of subdivision (b)(3) above,

+      (iii) plans for construction activities requiring Department review and approval of a stormwater pollution prevention plan under this section that involve disturbance of less than one (1) acre of total land area, other than construction of gasoline stations and construction, alteration, or modification of solid waste management facilities, and which will not result in hot spot runoff, must be prepared and implemented in accordance with subdivision (b)(9), and

+      (iv) no activity shall be exempt from any such requirements as a result of the size or nature of the watercourse(s) to which stormwater from such activity discharges, except with prior written approval from the Department.
+Such plans shall also be subject to the prior review and approval of the Department.

-The activities for which a stormwater pollution prevention plan must be prepared under this paragraph are:
+   (4) The activities for which a stormwater pollution prevention plan must be prepared under subparagraph (3) of this subdivision are:

-      (i) Plans for development or sale of land that will result in the disturbance of five (5) or more acres of total land area as described in the definition of "larger common plan of development or sale" in Appendix A of General Permit No. GP-0-10-001;
+      (i) Plans for development or sale of land that will result in the disturbance of five (5) or more acres of total land area as described in the definition of larger common plan of development or sale in Appendix A of SPDES General Permit No. GP-0-15-002;

-      (ii) Construction of a subdivision;

-      (iii) Construction of a new industrial, institutional, municipal, commercial, or multi-family residential project that will result in creation of an impervious surface totaling over 40,000 square feet in size;

-      (iv) A land clearing or land grading project, involving two or more acres, located at least in part within the limiting distance of 100 feet of a watercourse or wetland, or within the limiting distance of 300 feet of a reservoir, reservoir stem or controlled lake or on a slope exceeding 15 percent;

-      (v) Construction of a new solid waste management facility or alteration of modification of an existing solid waste management facility within 300 feet of a watercourse or wetland or 500 feet of a reservoir, reservoir stem or controlled lake;

-      (vi) Construction of a gasoline station;

-      (vii) Construction of an impervious surface for a new road, as required by paragraph (a)(6) of this section;
+      (ii) Construction of an impervious surface for a new road, for an access road, or for an existing dirt or gravel road, as required by paragraph (a)(6) of this section;

-      (viii) Construction of an impervious surface in the West of Hudson watershed within a village, hamlet, village extension or area zoned for commercial or industrial uses, as required by paragraph (a)(8) of this section;

-      (ix) Up to a 25 percent expansion of an existing impervious surface at an existing commercial, institutional, municipal, or industrial facility which is within the limiting distance of 100 feet of a watercourse or wetland, as required in subdivision (a)(4)(iii) of this section; or
+      (iii) Up to a 25 percent expansion of an existing impervious surface at an existing commercial, institutional, municipal, industrial, or multi-family residential facility which is within the limiting distance of 100 feet of a watercourse or wetland, as required in subdivision (a)(4)(iii) of this section; or

-      (x) Construction of an impervious surface in the East of Hudson Watershed in a Designated Main Street Area.

-   (4) If there is a significant change in design, construction, operation, or maintenance of an activity which is subject to a Stormwater Pollution Prevention Plan pursuant to subdivision (b)(3) which may have a significant effect on the potential for the discharge of pollutants to surface waters and which has not otherwise been addressed in the Stormwater Pollution Prevention Plan, or if the Stormwater Pollution Plan proves to be ineffective in eliminating or significantly minimizing erosion and sedimentation or the discharge of pollutants associated with construction activity, the Stormwater Pollution Prevention Plan must be amended.
+   (5) If there is a significant change in design, construction, operation, or maintenance of an activity which is subject to a Stormwater Pollution Prevention Plan pursuant to subdivision (b)(3) which may have a significant effect on the potential for the discharge of pollutants to surface waters and which has not otherwise been addressed in the Stormwater Pollution Prevention Plan, or if the Stormwater Pollution Plan proves to be ineffective in eliminating or significantly minimizing erosion and sedimentation or the discharge of pollutants associated with construction activity, the Stormwater Pollution Prevention Plan must be amended.
 Such amended stormwater pollution prevention plan shall be submitted to the Department for prior review and approval and shall comply with the requirements of this section.

-   (5) Any approval of a stormwater pollution prevention plan issued by the Department shall expire and thereafter be null and void unless construction is completed within five (5) years of the date of issuance or within any extended period of time approved by the Department upon good cause shown.
+   (6) Any approval of a stormwater pollution prevention plan issued by the Department expires and is null and void unless construction is completed within five (5) years of the date of issuance or within any extended period of time approved by the Department upon good cause shown.
 Following expiration of the approval, the application for the stormwater pollution prevention plan may be resubmitted to the Department for consideration for a new approval.

-   (6) As a condition of approval the Department may require evidence of financial security prior to construction from any owner or operator of a stormwater management system pursuant to a stormwater pollution prevention plan.
+   (7) As a condition of approval the Department may require evidence of financial security prior to construction from any owner or operator of a stormwater management system pursuant to a stormwater pollution prevention plan.
 Such financial security shall consist of a bond, or an equivalent guaranty, to be deposited with the Department, covering the full cost of the construction of such facility and an additional bond or an equivalent guaranty for the payment of labor and material furnished in the course of such construction.
 Upon completion of construction and payment of labor and materials, such bonds or other guaranties shall be released.
 Additionally, a bond or equivalent guaranty may be required for the maintenance and operation of the facility for a period of five years post-construction.
 No bond or guaranty is required where the owner or operator of such a facility is a village, town, county or city.

-   (7) Where an activity that requires a stormwater pollution prevention plan pursuant to subdivision (b)(3) is a redevelopment project or a stormwater retrofit, such plan shall:
+   (8) Where portions of an activity that require a stormwater pollution prevention plan pursuant to subdivision (b)(3) constitute redevelopment as defined herein, those portions of such plan shall:

-      (i) be prepared and implemented, to the extent possible, in accordance with the requirements of Part III of the New York State Department of Environmental Conservation General Permit No. GP-0-10-001 that are applicable to construction activities identified in Table 2 of Appendix B;
+      (i) be prepared and implemented, to the extent possible, in accordance with the requirements of Part III of the New York State Department of Environmental Conservation SPDES General Permit No. GP-0-15-002 that are applicable to the construction activities identified in Table 2 of Appendix 18-B;

-      (ii) be prepared and implemented, to the extent possible, in accordance with the additional requirements for stormwater pollution prevention plans set forth in subsection (c) below; and

-      (iii) provide an improvement in stormwater management and/or stormwater treatment as compared with conditions prior to the activity.
+   (9) Where an activity requiring Department review and approval of a stormwater pollution prevention plan under this section that involves disturbance of less than one (1) acre of total land area, other than construction of a gasoline station or construction, alteration, or modification of a solid waste management facility, and which will not result in hot spot runoff, requires a stormwater pollution prevention plan pursuant to subdivision (b)(3) above, the application must consist of:

+      (i) A plan of the proposed activity, identifying the area of disturbance, the location of any existing or proposed impervious surfaces, and the location of any watercourses, wetlands, reservoirs, reservoir stems or controlled lakes on or adjacent to the property;

+      (ii) A description and depiction of proposed erosion controls sufficient to prevent sedimentation of the receiving watercourse, wetland, reservoir, reservoir stem or controlled lake on or adjacent to the property during construction.
+Erosion controls typically consist of sediment barriers, such as hay bales and silt fencing, temporary sediment traps and temporary stormwater flow diversions;

+      (iii) A schedule for construction, including grading and site stabilization; and

+      (iv) A description and depiction of proposed permanent stormwater management practices designed to filter, detain, or infiltrate runoff from impervious surfaces, thereby minimizing the post-construction increase in pollutant loading to the receiving watercourse, wetland, reservoir, reservoir stem or controlled lake.

 (c) Additional Requirements for Stormwater Pollution Prevention Plans.